Using the Text Editor

 Tools for building and formatting tables.

-• Cell - contains options for manipulating a single cell.
+• Cell - options for manipulating a single cell.

-• Row - contains options for inserting, deleting, and manipulating rows.
+• Row - options for inserting, deleting, and manipulating rows.

-• Column - contains options for inserting, deleting, and manipulating columns.
+• Column - options for inserting, deleting, and manipulating columns.

-• Table properties - contains options for editing the current table's properties such its the width, background color, border style, and other parameters.
+• Table properties - options for editing the current table's properties, such as its width, background color, border style, and other parameters.

 Formatting Toolbar